Setup Language And Title

 taggedContent.RootElement.AppendChild(pSP);

-Step 5: Save the tagged PDF document
+Step 7: Save the Tagged PDF Document

 document.Save(dataDir + "SetupLanguageAndTitle.pdf");